-Virginia Community College tend to be very good pupils at four-year schools.
+Students who perform well at Northern Virginia Community College tend to be very good pupils at four-year schools.

-The University of Virginia found Northern Virginia Community College graduates who transferred to their programs achieved as much or more than those who came to the school directly from high school, said Schuckman.
+The University of Virginia found Northern Virginia Community College graduates who transferred to their programs achieved as much or more than those who the region this year, said came to the school directly from high school, said Schuckman.